FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 |    |                   |                         | EnumPair/@enumID values of the Parameter referred to by Control/@parameterRef.                 |
 +----+-------------------+-------------------------+------------------------------------------------------------------------------------------------+

-# A Sample FIXatdl Document
+# A Sample FIXatdl&reg; Document

-The following listing shows a FIXatdl instance document describing one strategy with six parameters.
+The following listing shows a FIXatdl&reg; instance document describing one strategy with six parameters.
 The associated controls to be rendered are aligned horizontally within two panels which are, in turn, are vertically aligned.
 Three validation rules are provided.